The main Society website can be found here

 Many of our unique indexes are online including Boyd’s Marriage Index with more than 7 million names, indexes of wills and marriage licences, apprentices and masters (1710-1774), London City Apprenticeships, Boyd’s Inhabitants of London as well as records such as the Bank of England will abstracts, Trinity House petitions and information on Teachers and Civil Servants.
 Explore our Collections

 Membership of the Society is open to anyone with an interest in family and social history.
 We cater for the full range from those at any early stage in their research to those already with extensive knowledge.
 Further information about becoming a Member can be found on our main website.
-Members receive a 20-35% discount on our events.
-Non-members are welcome to attend our events at the full listed price.
+Non-members are welcome to attend our events at the listed price with surcharge.

 Sign up to receive our monthly events emails and newsletter